 The adoption of new techniques and materials allowed for the diversification of objects for sale.
-According to one of the members of the group, the expansion of the number of objects that were fabricated allowed for the involvement of younger generations, since the production process involves different stages: the cutting of the fabric, the design of embroidery, the sewing and the finalization associated with this kind of workmanship.
+According to one of the members of the groups, the expansion of the number of objects that were fabricated allowed for the involvement of those from the younger generation, since the production process involves different stages: the cutting of the fabric, the design of embroidery, the sewing and the finalization associated with this kind of workmanship.
 It is interesting to observe that in the present moment, men from different ages - both adults and young men - have increasingly become involved in the production of artisan crafts, which perhaps is a reflection of the lack of options in agricultural development initiatives due to the introduction of new technologies in rural areas.

 As is the case in all productive projects and enterprises, this particular group has had to re-organize itself in the face of the pandemic, innovating the confection and selling of products in the face of times of social isolation.
-The group members were able to introduce sophisticated techniques such as the art of embroidery of "richelieu" in the process of fabrication of masks and turbans.
-According to Kelly Santos, one of the group members, "richelieu" has gained much attention due to its uniqueness - as an unparalleled product - in the markets.
+They were able to introduce sophisticated techniques such as the art of embroidery of "richelieu" into the fabrication of masks and turbans, which according to Kelly Santos, one of the group members, has gained much attention due to its uniqueness - as an unparalleled product - in the markets.
 The sales from masks and hair wraps have generated a significant income during the past 7 months.

 Over the past 20 years, the handicrafts enterprise of 64 women also has been able to improve its internal procedures and usage regulations, defining rights and responsibilities for members as well as organizing the distribution of tasks among all those involved.
-Certain measures were taken in this sense, such as the creation of a fund used for the maintenance of the project as well as a system that regulates the entry and exit of people in the fulfillment of their duties.
+Certain measures were taken in this sense, such as the creation of a fund used for the maintenance of the project as well as a system that regulates the entry and exit of people when they are not fulfilling their duties.

 Since the group's inception, the greatest challenge that it has had to face has to do with the process of commercialization.
 Many of the women in the group affirm that they are in search of a large company that will buy their products on a constant basis, rather than having to sell them individually, through different channels.
 The creation of a major reference point for selling, as well as the group's contacts with certain sellers in other states (such as Bahia) who offer greater advantages and higher prices for their products, has reaped positive results.
 The women involved in this enterprise face the challenge of developing new forms of commercialization "on-line", such as digital platforms, as well as promoting their artwork through social networks, television and radio programs.
 Over the past year, especially in the face of the pandemic, a shift has occurred, in the sense that they have been challenged to discover new strategies through the intensified use of methods for social communication, involving social networks.
-Parallel to this process, it is important to note that the Dom Tavora project itself has deeply invested in strategies for social communication, through the development of podcasts and other programs "on-line", such as "Conversa do Quintal" ("Dialogues from the backyard garden").
+Parallel to this process, it is important to note that the Dom Tavora project itself has deeply invested in strategies for social communication, through the development of podcasts and other programs "on-line", such as "Conversa do Quintal" ("Dialogues from the backyard garden"), Beyond a doubt, significant progress has been made in this direction, especially during the pandemic, a critical period that has forced the Project staff team and members of women's groups, such as this group from Nova Brasília, to create innovative new strategies that involve virtual, on-line platforms.